You don't have to buy an annuity from your pension provider and it often pays to shop around. Call us for a quote and see how we compare.

 We’ve tried to define a number of the annuity-related terms that you might not have come across before.
 Where possible we’ve tried to define these terms as we use them on the site but we hope this is helpful for quick reference.

 Annual Allowance.
 Is an upper limit placed on the total value of contributions that can be paid to your pension scheme in any one year and benefit from tax relief.
-The current limit set by HM Revenue & Customs is £50,000 and includes your employer's contributions as well as your own personal contributions.
+The limit for the tax year 2014/2015, set by HM Revenue & Customs is £40,000 and includes your employer's contributions as well as your own personal contributions.

-The annual allowance also applies to increases in final salary (defined benefit) schemes.
+The Annual Allowance also applies to increases to the value of promised pensions in final salary (defined benefit) schemes.

 Annuitant.
 Is the person who receives income from the annuity.
 Their retirement benefits are used to buy the annuity.